Marxon13/M13Checkbox/Readme.md

 - Xcode 9.0+
 - Swift 4.0

-### Support

-Open an issue or shoot me an email.
-Check out previous issues to see if your's has already been solved.
-(I would prefer an issue over an email.
-But will still happily respond to an email.)

 ### Todo

 - Fix the animations between the checked and mixed states when the mark is a radio.
 When the circle is close to being flat, the left and right edges are not rounded, as well as render some artifacts.